LDS-Data/lds-church-discipline/docs/fields.md

 * baptism_date: the text representation of the date of the person's first baptism into the church (since they last were not in the church).

-* rebaptism_date: the text representation of the date of the person's next baptism after being excommunicated in this action (if applicable)

 * marital_status: "married", "single", "divorced", "widowed"